so-rose/openlut/README.md

 input matrices, or automatic spline-based interpolation of very small 1D LUTs - to make them helpful in and of themselves!

-The best way to demonstrate from here, I think, is to show some test code: (run python3 openlut.py -t to see it work)
+The best way to demonstrate this, I think, is to show some test code: (run python3 openlut.py -t to see it work)

 ```python
 #Open any format image.
 Try it with exr/dpx/anything!